Arduino-IRremote/Arduino-IRremote/README.md

 4. Move the "IRremote" folder that has been extracted to your libraries directory.
 5. Make sure to delete Arduino_Root/libraries/RobotIRremote.
 Where Arduino_Root refers to the install directory of Arduino.
 The library RobotIRremote has similar definitions to IRremote and causes errors.

+## FAQ
+- IR does not work right when I use Neopixels (aka WS2811/WS2812/WS2812B)
+Whether you use the Adafruit Neopixel lib, or FastLED, interrupts get disabled on many lower end CPUs like the basic arduinos.
+In turn, this stops the IR interrupt handler from running when it needs to.
+There are some solutions to this on some processors, [see this page from Marc MERLIN](http://marc.merlins.org/perso/arduino/post_2017-04-03_Arduino-328P-Uno-Teensy3_1-ESP8266-ESP32-IR-and-Neopixels.html)

 ## Supported Boards
 - Arduino Uno / Mega / Leonardo / Duemilanove / Diecimila / LilyPad / Mini / Fio / Nano etc.
 - Teensy 1.0 / 1.0++ / 2.0 / 2++ / 3.0 / 3.1 / Teensy-LC; Credits: @PaulStoffregen (Teensy Team)